 Genre: Chick Lit

-My Take: I love pretty much all chick lit, so the added fact that this book takes place in Ireland makes it even more appealing!
+My Take: I love pretty much all chick lit, so the added fact that this can be included on my books set in Ireland list makes it even more appealing!
 The movie adaptation is worth a watch as well.

 Genre: Murder Mystery